ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-work-product.md

 But when you open the same list page from your home page, the **Manage** action is not present.
 Instead, to open an individual sales order, you just choose the **Number** field.
 In this view, you cannot pin the action bar.

-## Viz související školení na webu [Microsoft Learn](/learn/paths/work-pro-data-dynamics-365-business-central/)
+## Podívejte se na související školení na webu [Microsoft Learn](/learn/paths/work-pro-data-dynamics-365-business-central/)

 ## Viz také